“There have been tremendous ups and tremendous downs, but it’s always been a journey that… feeds my soul.”

 “We all come from different cultures and different parts of the world, and we all do things, because of our cultures, differently.”

-At Themco, they strive to create a “thrilling, satisfying, experience for customers.”
+At Themeco, they strive to create a “thrilling, satisfying, experience for customers.”
 Their customer service team responds to customers within 1-3 hours.
 Scott accredits the quick response time to their amazing, rockstar team (many of which are based in the Philippines).

 Many of the workers who initially started in customer support have now been moved up into the development team and have become leaders in the business.
 But Scott emphasizes that leadership is not always where the buck stops – some people like to stay in technical proficiencies and they love and appreciate those workers too.

 The loyalty of Filipino VAs sticks out to Scott as one of their team’s strengths.
 They’ve never had a Filipinio worker leave Themeco once they’ve been hired.
 In turn, Themeco strives to create a positive and inviting culture where Scott hopes his team will want to spend the rest of their careers.
-He refers to their Filipino team members as “part of our Themco family.”
+He refers to their Filipino team members as “part of our Themeco family.”

 Tips from Scott on how to create an edifying and thriving work culture